Cardiogram/cardiogram-connect/README.md

 # API Endpoints

 ## Basic User Info: /oauth/basic_info
-Once you have an access token, you can get basic profile information, such as the user's timezone by issuing an HTTP get request to /oauth/basic_info:
+Once you have an access token, you can get basic profile information by issuing an HTTP GET request to /oauth/basic_info:

 ```
 GET https://cardiogr.am/oauth/basic_info